 Please follow the instructions below to formalize and execute your charitable gift, and be sure to fax or email the completed information to APF offices.
 These steps will inform APF of the proposed donation and ensure that you receive a prompt receipt of your gift for your tax records.

-Your gift can be wired directly to Charles Schwab & Co.
-Inc
+Your gift can be wired directly to Sanford C. Bernstein & Co.
+LLC

 Reference: Donor Name (Including your name will ensure the gift is properly acknowledged.)

 **Please Note: For mutual fund gifts or for gifts of stock not held in a brokerage account, please contact the APF office.

 Gifts of life insurance provide an opportunity to make a contribution to APF without affecting your present financial status.
 There are several ways to gift a life insurance: